JBlitzar/hairtag/README.md

 (I'll delete this section after review)

+- Re the last rejection:
+  - Soo I accidentally gitignored the csv files, which are of course needed for production.
+I now have them though.
+  - So, I have fixed the issues identified with my last rejection.
+[Link](https://hackclub.slack.com/archives/C0AV7EAB9K7/p1780841482349199?thread_ts=1780807281.975289&cid=C0AV7EAB9K7)
 - I marked this project as t2 because [souptik said it would be](https://hackclub.slack.com/archives/C0AQG3VPQDD/p1780630954076359?thread_ts=1780588338.083289&cid=C0AQG3VPQDD)
 - I've gone through all the requirements listed in the docs
 - If you're looking to check my schematic, `doc/esp_ref_schematic.png` has the reference from the datasheet that I used.